UniqueUpToPermutation/OperatorShifting/README.md

 * The **preprocess** method will be called once, and you should use it to pre-factorize the operator so that it can be efficiently applied later.
 * The **solve** method applies the inverse of **A** to the vector **b** and stores the result in **result**.

 Finally, there are also the **IVectorDistribution** **IVectorPairDistribution** interface.
 These interfaces are used for drawing vectors to efficiently compute operator traces via Monte Carlo as described in the paper.
-Standard operator augmentation uses the **IVectorPairDistribution** interface, as in the paper, it requires random vector samples **q** for the numerator of the augmentation factor and **u** for the denominator.
-Our other augmentation methods only require random vector samples **q** and therefore use the **IVectorDistribution** interface instead of the **IVectorPairDistribution** interface.
+Standard operator shifting uses the **IVectorPairDistribution** interface, as in the paper, it requires random vector samples **q** for the numerator of the shifting factor and **u** for the denominator.
+Our other shifting methods only require random vector samples **q** and therefore use the **IVectorDistribution** interface instead of the **IVectorPairDistribution** interface.

 ```cpp
 class IVectorDistribution